keen/keen-js/docs/visualization.md

 Building charts from queries is easier than ever.

-Clients have a #draw method with accepts a query, a DOM selector, and a configuration object as arguments.
+Clients have a #draw method which accepts a query, a DOM selector and a configuration object as arguments.
 You can call this directly on the client, which will execute a request and visualize its response, like so:

 ```javascript
 client.draw(query, selector, config);